 A travel addict is someone who loves travel more than the average person.
 I’m using the word addict with slight exaggeration here.

-A travel addict is a travel lover.
-Maybe you can relate?
-You travel as much as you can, as far and wide as you can.
-During times when you don’t travel much, you feel a gaping hole in your life.
+Do you travel as much as you can, as far and wide as you can?
+And during times when you don’t travel much, do you feel a gaping hole in your life?
+If this sounds like you, maybe you’re a travel addict.
+I definitely am.

 Here are five qualities of a travel addict.